xtuml/bridgepoint/doc-bridgepoint/notes/8238/8238_render_graphics.ant.md

 4.2 Created shapes shall be grid into a matrix with reasonable spacing.
 4.2.1 The grid shall be greater than 1 dimension (not just 1 row).
 4.3 Create connnectors in the correct packages.
-4.3.1 Connectors shall be drawn between all participatin widgets.
+4.3.1 Connectors shall be drawn between all participating widgets.
 4.3.2 Connectors with just one participating widget shall also be drawn.